qexat/garnet/README.md

  * Easy to control code size bloat
  * Easy to get a (partial) mental model, which is low-level enough to teach you a lot
- * Simple and universal ABI -- easy for higher level stuff to call it
+ * Simple and universal ABI for every platform -- easy for higher level stuff to call it, easy for it to call arbitrary stuff.
  * Compiles fast

 ## Pain points in Rust to think about